 The Pampered Chef offers a lifetime warranty on their professional line cookware.
-The set costs $440 for a 10-piece set with two utensils at regular price.
+The set costs $475.00 for a 7-piece set at regular price.
 It can be purchased for half price as a hostess/host when a 'show' of any type is held.

 The Cook's Essential line on www.QVC.com is excellent and very reasonable.
 You can get a 10 to 15-piece set for under $150.
 They have hardcoated enamel or stainless steel and are metal utensil safe.
 They offer a lifetime warranty and have honored the warranty on one item that I was having problems with.
 I have gotten rid of my other sets of Tfal and Circulon.
 This stuff is superior.
 Nothing sticks, it just wipes right out.
 This has included baked macaroni & cheese, homemade caramel, or brown sugar glazed sweet potatoes.
 I own three sets and I have given them as Christmas presents as well.

 Get High Quality Cookware

 I would not buy the copper-bottomed Regal set.
 After having a set of copper-bottomed Revere Ware for 15 years, I splurged on Calphalon stick-resistant.
 It was $200 for a nice set of five pieces + lids, on special four years ago.
 It is by far the best money I have ever spent.
 I am confident that I will use these the rest of my life and pass them to my children.
 Department stores often run specials on them like buying one and getting another pan with it.
 I have bought pieces for gifts in the $20 - $30 range.